Consumer Protection Law

 Consumer protection laws are meant to give customers a way to respond and fight back when a company is using damaging or illegal methods to operate, market to, or work with consumers.

-Lender liability laws aim to protect consumers from being subjected to unfair lending practices.
+Lender liability laws aim to protect consumers from unfair lending practices.
 Every rule of law has to be followed to the letter when making a home loan available or when pursuing foreclosure against a homeowner.
 Some common examples of lender liability cases in consumer protection law involve unfair collateral sales, breach of fiduciary duty, and breach of contract.

 Consumers who take action quickly may not have to lose their home in foreclosure.
-The sooner you retain legal help from consumer protection lawyers, the easier it is to explore your options.
+So, the sooner you retain legal help from consumer protection lawyers, the easier it is to explore your options.
 You may be able to pursue a loan modification or loss mitigation when you have attorneys on your side.
 If the lending company made a mistake or broke the law in handling your mortgage, you have rights.

 SAVE YOUR HOME